sutanubh1/aum_Python_LLM_challanges/competition_01_sequence_alignment/README.md

 templates = [str(rec.seq) for rec in SeqIO.parse("templates.fasta", "fasta")]
 ```
 ---
+### ⚙️ Rules and Notes
+Do not use any prebuilt alignment libraries (e.g., Bio.pairwise2, Bio.Align, parasail, or SeqAlign).

+You may use standard Python libraries such as numpy, pandas, matplotlib, seaborn, and csv.

+Implement gap penalties explicitly (e.g., gap_open = -5, gap_extend = -1).

+The similarity matrix file will be provided — do not hardcode BLOSUM62 or any external matrix by name.

+Ensure your implementation can handle variable-length sequences without crashing.

+Include clear comments and docstrings explaining the purpose of each function and variable.

+Proper normalization of scores is mandatory before ranking templates.

+Your code must report total runtime for the full query vs. all 100 templates.

+---

 ### 🧾 Expected Output Format

-The output should be a structured table (CSV or Markdown format) that includes alignment results and runtime.
+The output should be a structured table that includes alignment results and runtime.

 | Template ID | Raw Score | Normalized Score |
 |--------------|------------|------------------|